-We hope to educate people from all walks of life about hemp’s amazing uses and benefits.
-We believe that if more people knew about all the amazing things that industrial hemp could do to create a healthier and sustainable economy, healthier and more energy efficient homes, thousands of non-toxic products, and healthier air, water, food and soil — that Americans would come together to support industrial hemp farming in every state in the U.S.
+We believe that if more Americans knew industrial hemp’s benefits and uses to create a healthier and sustainable economy, healthier and more energy efficient homes, thousands of non-toxic products, and healthier air, water, food and soil — that communities and farmers would come together to support industrial hemp growing in every state in the U.S.

 We cannot always post the latest policy updates in the U.S. For the latest updates on legislation, industrial hemp issues and facts, all the things you can do to help bring hemp back to the U.S. go to www.votehemp.com or take action at Hemp History Week

-Ten states have defined industrial hemp as distinct and removed barriers to its production.
-These states will be able to take immediate advantage of the industrial hemp research and pilot program provision, Section 7606 of the Farm Bill: (California, Colorado, Kentucky, Maine, Montana, North Dakota, Oregon, Vermont, Washington, and West Virginia.)
-Passage of a bill like the Industrial Hemp Farming Act of 2013 would finally allow these states to choose whether or not to let farmers grow industrial hemp.
+As of June 2015, Twenty-three (23) states have defined industrial hemp as distinct and removed barriers to its production.
+These states will be able to take immediate advantage of the industrial hemp research and pilot program provision Section 7606 of the Farm Bill.
+See the Most Current List of States.

-What can you do to help with the national effort to legalize industrial hemp farming?
+How to help with the effort to legalize industrial hemp farming in NC & USA

 • Have a BRINGING IT HOME screening in your community or at your event.
-It’s easy thanks to ScreeningHQ.org!
+It’s easy thanks to Bullfrog Films!
 All the tools are there to purchase DVD & screening rights, organize and promote a screening event.
-Sign up and register your event at http://www.screeninghq.org/films/details/88/bringing-it-home (don’t worry, you don’t have to add all the details at one time)

 • Buy hemp products!
 Every dollar you spend on products made with hemp is a vote supporting the need for growing hemp in the U.S.